 For travel-ready probiotics that don’t need refrigeration, turn to Dr. Ohhira’s or Jarrow Formulas’ Jarro-Dophilus EPS.
 But Kate’s favorite is Bio-K: “It’s a life-changing product.
 They’re in a live culture, so once it goes into the digestive tract it immediately starts colonizing,” says Kate.
 “I’ve had people say ‘this product has saved my life’.”

 If you’re about to eat something you know doesn’t agree with you

 “If you’re eating a big meal, or something that you know will cause heartburn,” says Kate, “that’s a great time to take enzymes to help break down the food.”
 As we age, especially, our natural production of enzymes decreases and can leave behind big food molecules that enter the bloodstream and throw our immune system out of whack.

 That’s why Kate suggests taking enzymes right at the beginning of a big meal.
 “It’s going in and supplementing what your body is already making,” she says.
 For a simple approach, chew papaya enzymes like Zand Herbals’ Quick Digest.
-You can also try MegaZymes by MegaFood, a formula that combines powerful enzymes with probiotics, as well as carminative (or gas-fighting) herbs like ginger and marshmallow.
 For more chronic digestive issues, try Enzymedica’s Digest Gold.

 If you tend to get heartburn